carleshf/personal_site/content/academic/index.md

 2h: Genomic data visualization

 #### Introduction to R
-* Barcelona Institute for Global Health // Bioinformatic Research Group in Epidemiology
+* Barcelona Institute for Global Health
 * 2014-04 as _Instructor_

 4h: Algorithms and programming structures